vapor-community/valkey/README.md

 app.sessions.use(.valkey())
 ```

-When assigning the Application's `valkey` property (the `vaporApp.valkey = valkeyClient` line above), the Application will take ownership of the Valkey client's lifecycle.
+When assigning the Application's `valkey` property (the `app.valkey = valkeyClient` line above), the Application will take ownership of the Valkey client's lifecycle.
 Specifically, this assignment operation will automatically run the client, and it will be automatically cancelled when the Application is shut down.

-Application's `valkey` property can accept either `ValkeyClient` or `ValkeyClusterClient`.
+The Application's `valkey` property can accept either `ValkeyClient` or `ValkeyClusterClient`.
 For more information about these clients and their configuration, see [valkey-swift](https://github.com/valkey-io/valkey-swift).

 For more information about Vapor's session system, see [Sessions](https://docs.vapor.codes/advanced/sessions/)